I’ve written numerous books and I’m often asked “Which should I read first?”

 If you’re not an exerciser, or particularly motivated by wellness or health as a category, but are into biology, ecology, permaculture, or environmentalism, Movement Matters is a good book to begin with as it makes our personal movement more than a “part” of a thriving physiology, it argues that our personal movement is a part of a thriving ecosystem.
 If this perspective will get you moving more, then read Movement Matters.

-If you find this much reading to be daunting, I also have audiobooks for Move Your DNA, Whole Body Barefoot, and Movement Matters.
+If you find this much reading to be daunting, I also have audiobooks for Move Your DNA, Whole Body Barefoot, Simple Steps, Movement Matters and Grow Wild.